 Symposium on Enabling Market Intermediaries for Improved Market Systems

-Chemonics, joined by Making Cents International, Land O'Lakes International Development, and IFDC, will host learning and exchange symposium on October 6, 2017 entitled "Enabling Market Intermediaries for Improved Market Systems."
+Chemonics, joined by Making Cents International, Land O'Lakes International Development, and IFDC, cordially invites you to a learning and exchange symposium entitled "Enabling Market Intermediaries for Improved Market Systems."

 Our featured speakers will include:

 - Dr. Tom Reardon, professor of agricultural, food, and resource economics at Michigan State University

 - Robert Anyang, chief of party of the Feed the Future Uganda Commodity Production and Marketing (CPM) Activity